So … you want to know how to remember things.

 Building a habit of meditating every day isn’t too hard.
 My article on meditation and memory will give you the basics that you need to know.

 What if the thought of sitting still for even a couple of minutes is too painful?

 Try walking meditation.
 Lots of people find this approach far easier than the regular sitting meditation approach, and as effective as calming the mind.

-Other Techniques To Remember Things
+Other Memory Tricks To Remember Things

 Improving your memory is also possible by approaching the process of learning something new a bit differently.
 Making these small additional changes can go a long way in helping you remember things.